While ovulation pain is a common experience, sometimes this pain can be a sign of an underlying medical condition – such as endometriosis.

 - The reasons why endometriosis can cause ovulation pain.

-- How it differentiate from ovulation pain
+- How this pain differentiates from regular ovulation discomfort.

 What is Endometriosis?